 This also means replying promptly to customer service queries on social media.

 Also, train your support staff not to read from a script, but to tackle each customer individually.
-Paying attention to your customers is a simple yet effective way to ensure a delightful customer service experience.
+Paying attention to your customers is a simple yet effective way to ensure a delightful customer service experience by using customer service email templates.

 2. Interact With Your Audience